Terminology for Bonding Solutions in Disposable Hygiene

 Ester: A chemical compound derived from an acid—whether organic or inorganic—in which the “acid” function has been reacted with an alcohol.
 Rosin esters are sometimes used as resins for the formulation of hot melt adhesives to give increased adhesive strength.
 They are esters of rosin acid, such as abietic acid.

 Evocation: One part of the adhesive odour test—along with intensity and hedonic note, evocation asks “what does it smell like?”
 For all of us, as consumers, odours are powerful triggers for memory and emotion, and can have a strong impact on our view of a product.
 The objective of using a trained panel is to be able to forget memory and emotion and use a common language to describe evocation.
-For example, “It smells like dimethyl sulfide” instead of “it smells like cabbage.”
+For example, “It smells like dimethyl sulphide” instead of “It smells like cabbage.”

 Failure mode: The way that a bond between two substrates—created by an adhesive—can fail.
 Ideally, when a force is applied to separate the two materials, it is expected that one of the materials will fail, not the adhesive.
 This would be called “substrate failure.”
 When the substrate is particularly durable, the adhesive itself may break.
 This is called “cohesive failure.”
 And finally, if the applied force breaks the adhesive’s grip on the substrate, this is called “adhesive failure.”
 Adhesive failure may indicate the adhesive is not chosen correctly to adhere to the substrate.
 Bostik typically determines both adhesive performance and failure modes for adhesives.

-Fluorescing agent: A chemical which absorbs UV light and emits blue light, according to the principle of fluorescence.
+Fluorescing agent: A chemical which absorbs UV light and re-emits blue light, according to the principle of fluorescence.
 Also called optical brighteners, fluorescing agents may be added to adhesives to reveal the presence and placement of the adhesive.
 A UV lamp is placed on the production line to “excite” the fluorescing agent and a camera will pick up the coloured response to determine presence.
 Some adhesives have inherent fluorescing properties, but they are generally not as pronounced as if a fluorescing agent were added.

 Formulation: A mixture made according to a recipe of the specific ingredients.
 Each hot melt adhesive has a unique formulation.
 Bostik’s recipes are based on knowledge of raw materials combined with the needed specifications.
-These include the adhesive’s expected performance, application parameters, cost and regulatory aspects, etc.
+These include the adhesive’s expected performance, application parameters, cost, and regulatory aspects, etc.

 Free radical: An uncharged molecule possessing an unpaired valence electron.
 As electrons like to be in pairs, a free radical will “scavenge” electrons from another molecule and create more free radicals.
 Because of this, free radicals are highly reactive and can start a chain reaction.
-Free radicals can be caused by exposure to oxygen, heat, light or shear, and are a known cause of adhesive degradation.
+Free radicals can be caused by exposure to oxygen, heat, light, or shear, and are a known cause of adhesive degradation.

 Gardner colour: A colour value based on the Gardner scale of colours, from 1 (light) through 18 (dark).
 This scale is used for yellow to brown hues.
 To determine Gardner colour, a sample of adhesive is compared to references to evaluate aesthetics.
-It can also help identify certain types of contamination and degradation.
-For example, typical oxidation may darken the adhesive.

 Gas chromatography-mass spectrum (GC-MS): An analytical method which combines the features of gas chromatography (GC) and mass spectrometry (MS).
 GC-MS is used to separate and then identify components of a sample.
 The principle of chromatography is to move a mixture of chemicals through a solid element via a carrier.
 The chemicals will have various affinities with the solid element.
 Because of this, they will pass through the solid element at differing rates, thus allowing them to be separated.
 Upon exiting the solid element, they go into a detector to be identified and quantified by comparison to pure chemicals.
-In gas chromatography a mixture of chemicals is vaporized and pushed by a gas.
+In gas chromatography a mixture of chemicals is vaporised and pushed by a gas.
 Their affinity to the solid element is based on their chemical structure.
 MS indicates that the detector is using mass spectrometry to identify the different chemicals by measuring their weights.
 In mass spectrometry, chemicals are decomposed in a magnetic field; the way they decompose and the weight of the different fragments can identify the chemical, when compared to available databases.
 GC-MS is useful in analysing volatile organic compounds (VOCs), like those present in hot melt adhesives, raw materials, and more.

 Hedonic note: One part of the adhesive odour test, along with intensity and evocation, hedonic note asks, “Is it pleasant or unpleasant?”